 Pirate states were by no means a new problem.
-The known worlds contain many habitable planets in quiet, backwater regions of space.
-But with the new arms and armor, these states became much more audacious.
-Many attracted refugees, and some even posed as legitimate colonies.
+The known worlds contain many habitable planets in quiet, unexplored regions of space.
+But with the new arms and armor, these states conducted raids, attracted refugees, and even posed as legitimate colonies.

 Motoro, settled about 30 years before the war, was the most well-known.
-Being situated near a major trade route, the colony had a legitimate government and membership in the Alliance, making their system sovereign.
-Pirates would bring stolen goods which could be sold, then claimed as salvage by companies based on Motoro.
-These could then be resold on the legitimate market at full price, with no attempt to hide it.
+Situated near a major trade route, the colony had a legitimate government and membership in the Alliance, making their system sovereign.
+Pirates would bring stolen goods to be sold, then claimed salvage by companies based on Motoro.
+These could then be resold on the legitimate market at full price.
 The government, such as it was, would even sell stolen goods back to their original owners at a hefty markup, and ensure safe delivery.